maestrano/docker-spark-jobserver/README.md

 MONGODB_PASSWD=xxxx
 ```

-## shell script that pushes and execute a jar to a docker container running locally
+## Shell script that pushes and execute a jar to a docker container running locally
 ```shell
 #!/bin/sh